qwertyuu/SMSenger-Bridge/README.md

 3. Go to your twilio SMS webhook (Phone Numbers => Manage Numbers => Active Numbers => your purchased number)
 4. Paste the ngrok link + /sms (looks like https://fih3ob.ngrok.io/sms) in the "A MESSAGE COMES IN" field

-## Help
+## How to use
+Once twilio/ngrok is setup...

+All the messages you are sent through facebook messenger will be sent to you via SMS (note that you pay PER SMS in twilio and PER NUMBER)

+If you want to talk to someone, send a message that looks like this: `@RECIPIENT NAME: Hello!` the `@RECIPIENT NAME: ` part can be left out if you want to send a message to the same person many times in a row.

+## Future of the project
-For now, the next steps for the project are
+For now, the next steps for the project are:

-1. Make an "SMS Provider" interface for supporting more than twilio as a provider
+1. Make an "SMS Provider" interface for supporting more than twilio as a provider (medium priority)
-2. Move the direct client accesses in the listeners to message queues and queue handlers (one for TO_SMS, one for TO_MESSENGER)
+2. Move the direct client accesses in the listeners to message queues and queue handlers (one for TO_SMS, one for TO_MESSENGER) (medium priority)
-3. Find a more elegant way to put the API online than ngrok
+3. Find a more elegant way to put the API online than ngrok (low priority)
 4. Find a cheaper SMS provider (with nice APIs available? that'd be rad.
-I think Amazon SNS supports SMS and is cheaper, might be useful to look into.)
+I think Amazon SNS supports SMS and is cheaper, might be useful to look into.) (high priority)
-5. Add tests
+5. Add tests (medium priority)
-6. Add CI (Circle CI maybe?) for automatic testing
+6. Add CI (Circle CI maybe?) for automatic testing (low priority)
-7. Support group chat
+7. Support group chat (low priority)
+8. Make the recipient search function cleverer (it sometimes picks strangers with similar names and does not prioritize messenger contacts over facebook contacts.
+It can also not search for messenger-only accounts) (high priority)